jboucher154/WebServ/README.md

 #### Limitations

 Due to system limitations for the project data sent to and responses returned from CGI scripts are limited to 60KB.
 In cases where a larger file is sent by POST to a cgi script the server will make a temporary file.
 The path to this fill can be parsed as a key=value pair from the QUERY_STRING in the the environment passed to the script.
-The temporary file will be deleted once the response is sent to the client.
+The key will be `temp_filepath` The temporary file will be deleted once the response is sent to the client.

 #### Input to CGI